Links

 Labelled links are mainly used for the node **Ask: Choice**.
 A node link consists of the following details:

-This is usefull for situations where you have two or more choices where one of them is partly used in the others.
-So for instance when there are two choices: "Sales" and "Sales Questions".
-Then the system will always match "Sales", even when the user says "Sales Questions".
+This is useful in situations where two or more choices have overlap, like a "Sales" and a "Sales Questions" option.
+Using Strict Matching will prevent the system from always matching "Sales", even when the user says "Sales Questions".

 Dialog triggers can be used on **Ask** nodes to handle user input or events that do not belong to the main choices of the **Ask**, the Labelled links.
 Dialog triggers can trigger by user intents or by system events.